shunpingong/SC1015-Project/README.md

 - Given how we are entering into adult life where we have to start getting our own flats, we hope to determine
 - Which factor affect the resale_price of HDB the most?
+- Which model will predict resale_Price of HDB the most?

 ## Models Used